Privacy Policy

 12. Children

-Note: While ClearSafe's risk assessment tools allow users to identify children/pupils as “vulnerable persons” for the purposes of a workplace risk assessment, this does not involve collecting personal data about individual children.
+Note: While ClearSafe Ltd's risk assessment tools allow users to identify children/pupils as “vulnerable persons” for the purposes of a workplace risk assessment, this does not involve collecting personal data about individual children.

 13. Cookies